roeszler/kapthol/README.md

 ### Content

+- The screen size for mockups and responsiveness testing was sampled from [GBK Soft](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) and based current resolutions typically found in the UK marketplace
+-
 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home and sign up page are from *This Open Source site*
 - The images used for the gallery page were taken from this other open source site